rmolinamir/algorithms-and-data-structures/25. Graphs/README.md

     this.adjacencyList[secondVertexKey]
   );
   // Checking if the edges already exist should also be done,
-  // but let's ignore it for now. if (shouldAddEdge) {
+  // but let's for learning purposes. if (shouldAddEdge) {
     this.adjacencyList[firstVertexKey].push(secondVertexKey);
     this.adjacencyList[secondVertexKey].push(firstVertexKey);